List of hotel fires in the United States: La Salle Hotel

 On June 5, 1946, a fire broke out in the La Salle Hotel in Chicago, killing 61 people, many of them children.
 The fire began in the Silver Grill Cocktail Lounge on the lower floor on the LaSalle Street side adjacent to the lobby, spread quickly through the highly varnished wood paneling in the lounge and the mezzanine balcony overlooking the lobby, and rose through stairwells and shafts.
-According to the Chicago Fire Department the fire started either in the walls or in the ceiling at around 12:15 am, but they were not notified until 12:35 am.
+According to the Chicago Fire Department the fire started either in the walls or ceiling at around 12:15 am, but they were not notified until 12:35 am.
 While a significant number died from the flames, a greater number of deaths were caused by suffocation from the smoke.
-Around 900 guests were able to leave the building but some 150 had to be rescued by the fire services and by members of the public, including two sailors who were reported to have rescued 27 people between them.
-Two-thirds of hotel fire deaths in 1946 occurred in the La Salle fire and that in the Winecoff in Atlanta.
-The La Salle fire prompted the Chicago city council to enact new hotel building codes and fire-fighting procedures, including the installation of automatic alarm systems and fire safety instructions inside hotel rooms.
+Around 900 guests were able to leave the building but some 150 required rescue by fire services and members of the public, including two sailors who were reported to have rescued 27 people between them.
+Two-thirds of hotel fire deaths in 1946 occurred in the La Salle fire and the Winecoff fire in Atlanta.
+The La Salle fire prompted the Chicago city council to enact new hotel building codes and firefighting procedures, including the installation of automatic alarm systems and fire safety instructions inside hotel rooms.
 The hotel was refurbished after the fire and was finally demolished in July 1976; its lot is now occupied by the Two North LaSalle office building.